Haozong-Zeng/PyMouse-Lifter/README.md

 ## Blender
 This folder contains the Blender projects for automated data synthesis.
 To run the Python scripts in Blender, please install the dependencies in Blender's own Python environment.
 ## Depth Anything
-This folder contains everything you need from getting pseudo labels, fine-tuning models, and doing real-time behavior classification.
+This folder contains everything you need: getting pseudo labels, fine-tuning models, and doing real-time behavior classification.
 Synthetic & real datasets are being compressed and uploaded; coming soon.
 ## PyMouse Lifter Classification
 This folder contains the codes and data to validate the behavioral classifiers mentioned in the paper.
 ## LED delay measurement